Facial Scanning Now Arriving At U.S. Airports

 Rudolph says about 4 percent of travelers are wrongly rejected by the system.

-Another concern he has: He says privacy protections are nonexistent.
 "DHS hasn't issued a single rule under this program to protect Americans' privacy," Rudolph says.
 "So what DHS decides to do with this information tomorrow, I'm not sure.
 And without rules there may be few protections for Americans' privacy."

 CBP says it deletes the photos taken at airport gates within 14 days.
 Sean Farrell, director of strategy and innovation at SITA, says travelers seem to be comfortable with the new technology.
 "We haven't seen that privacy as being a major concern for passengers," Farrell says.
 "They seem to actually embrace this technology and are willing to provide a biometric in order to get the benefit of an improved boarding process."